Man allegedly steals cash & credit card on flight to S'pore, will be charged in court

 The items were allegedly taken from another passenger’s bag that was in the overhead luggage compartment, said the Singapore Police Force (SPF) in a news release sent to MS News on Monday (17 March).

-Man on flight allegedly steals from bag while victim is away from his seat
+Man on flight allegedly stole cash & credit card from bag while victim was away

-The Chinese national was on board the flight en route to Singapore on Monday, SPF said.
+The Chinese national was on board the flight to Singapore on Monday, SPF said.

 While the victim was away from his seat, the suspect was purportedly seen taking his bag from the overhead cabin.